soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 # Configure supervision policies for your organization

 Use supervision policies to capture employee communications for examination by internal or external reviewers.
 For more information about how supervision policies can help you monitor communications in your organization, see [Supervision policies in Office 365](supervision-policies.md).

+> [!NOTE]
+> Users monitored by supervision policies must have either an Office 365 Enterprise E3 license with the Advanced Compliance add-on or be included in an Office 365 Enterprise E5 subscription.
+If you don't have an existing Enterprise E5 plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).

 Follow these steps to set up and use supervision in your Office 365 organization: